Jareth: Personality

 According to Brian Froud, Jareth is a Romantic hero, a rebel and an outsider.
 Jim Henson said that Jareth's "role is similar to being the leader of a gang.
 Everyone in the kingdom does what he says until Sarah comes along — and she defies him.
 The goblins [Jareth] controls are like members of his gang.
 He treats them terribly but they do anything he says."
 However, Froud said that "in many ways the character is ridiculous" as he is never quite able to control the unruly goblins.
 Jareth has to remind the goblins to laugh every time he makes a joke, and is often annoyed by their lack of intelligence.
 Donal Lynch of the Irish Independent observed that Jareth's personality continually "swerve[s] from playful to imperious and back again."
 Toussaint Egan of Polygon described the character as "a wily and verbose sorcerer with an irrepressible flair for the dramatic."

 Brooding and discontent, Jareth has reluctantly inherited his position and runs his kingdom under duress, according to David Bowie.
 Though he would prefer a different life, Jareth is resigned to his role as Goblin King and runs his kingdom "as well as he can", Bowie said, expressing the character's weariness at having to "sort out the whole situation" whenever the goblins collect a baby that has been wished away.
 Bowie stated that Jareth is not evil; however, he described the king as spoilt, childish and accustomed to getting his own way.
 "I think Jareth is, at best, a romantic; but at worst, he's a spoilt child, vain and temperamental — kind of like a rock 'n' roll star!"
-Bowie said, adding that the king is "completely smitten" by the character Sarah, admiring of her strong will and virtue.
+Bowie said, adding that the king is "completely smitten" by the strong-willed Sarah.
 He described the dynamic between Jareth and Sarah as being like a battle of wits, without true hostility.
 According to Bowie, Jareth is lonely and longs for companionship, a sentiment which underlies his pleading for Sarah to remain with him in the Underground.

 Jareth is gentle and friendly towards Toby, and at one point playfully muses on renaming the baby after himself.
 However, he is cruel in his treatment of Hoggle, using intimidation and the threat of the Bog of Eternal Stench to coerce him to obey, and tormenting Hoggle over his friendship with Sarah.

 Ed Power of The Telegraph wrote that Jareth is a "mirror image" of Sarah: "both are immature, temperamental and peevish."
 Brian Henson described Jareth as a "Peter Pan type of character" who is "locked in a sort of teenage sensibility ...
 He’s a little petulant and unpredictable and he's spoiled rotten".
 However, Jareth "learns his lesson" about his faults, Henson said, remarking that "Labyrinth is both a coming of age for Sarah and a coming of age, in a way, for Jareth".